Wesleyan portrait of Scott Aalgaard

 Aalgaard's research also explores the manifestation and utility of sound in literature, and engages with the histories of the Japanese Empire (1869-1945) and its narrative intersections with fleshly bodies.
 He is interested in the possibilities and pitfalls of storytelling, and how the strategic, tactical conjuring and telling of stories (in various forms, and in different ways) can both serve different modes of power and discourse--and promise to upend them.

-Prof. Aalgaard has spent nearly four-fifths of his life coming and going between Canada, Japan, and now the United States.
-Before commencing doctoral studies, Aalgaard worked in agriculture, the non-profit sector, local and federal government, and even the popular music industry.
+Originally from a small, natural resources town on Canada's west coast, Prof. Aalgaard has spent nearly four-fifths of his life coming and going between Canada, Japan, and now the United States.
+He's a first-generation college graduate, having earned his BA and first MA at the University of Victoria on Vancouver Island.
+Before commencing doctoral studies at the University of Chicago, Aalgaard worked in agriculture, the non-profit sector, local and federal governments, and even the popular music industry.
 These diverse experiences gained over many years of living in different places around Japan--from Hokkaido to Fukushima to Tokyo and beyond--have instilled in him a keen interest in the nature and experiences of everyday life, the ways it's navigated, and its challenges confronted and overcome.
 This attention to what scholars call "everydayness" has become a key factor guiding and shaping Aalgaard's own research interests and academic work, much of which takes place in collaboration with everyday social actors across Japan.

 Academic Affiliations